 - Set monitors on events from your Microsoft 365 platform

 - Leverage the Datadog suite of security tools to set security rules

-Click to view the full list
+Click to view common log sources

 - Related to Advanced eDiscovery and Advanced Threat Protection (ATP) investigations within Microsoft 365.
 These logs contain information about security incidents, investigations, and actions taken to mitigate threats, such as alerts, remediation steps, and forensic data.

 - Represents logs generated by Azure Active Directory (Azure AD), Microsoft’s cloud-based identity and access management service.
 Azure AD logs provide insights into user sign-in activities, directory and group management, application access, and security-related events.
 It enables organizations to manage user access and detect potential security risks.

 - Pertains to logs generated by Microsoft Exchange Server.
 Exchange logs contain information about email delivery, mailbox access, client connections, and administrative actions within the Exchange environment.
 It helps organizations monitor and troubleshoot email-related issues.

 - Contains information about various activities and events occurring within your Microsoft 365 environment, such as user and admin activities, system events, security incidents, and other actions that are not directly associated with specific services like Exchange or SharePoint.

 - Represents logs generated by Microsoft Forms, a tool for creating surveys, quizzes, and forms.
 Forms logs include information about form creation, access, responses, and user activities.
 It assists organizations in tracking and securing their forms data.